Digital Marketing Strategy

 Another approach is to introduce different quality tiers.
 A company might consider offering a premium coffee blend aimed at connoisseurs while providing a more affordable version for general consumers.
 This segmentation allows the business to appeal to high-end and budget-conscious buyers, broadening its market reach.

-Leveraging E-commerce and Catalog Sales:
+Leveraging E-commerce and Catalogue Sales:

 Businesses can maximise reach by developing an online or catalogue-based range of products.
 For instance, introducing a unique line of holiday gifts targeted at current customers through digital platforms can create additional sales channels.
 This approach not only enhances convenience for the consumer but also provides an opportunity to reach a larger audience without the constraints of physical locations.